-The comparison of 1st dekad of February 2024 and 3rd dekad January 2024 show that slight increase of rainfall was observed in some part of south Ethiopia, south and some part of Oromia, few part of central Ethiopia and pocket areas of Amhara regions.
-On the other hand, moderate to slight decrease of rainfall was observed over south west Ethiopia, south Ethiopia, and Sidama, some part of Oromia and pocket areas of Amhara region.
+The comparison of 2nd dekad of February 2024 and 1st dekad February 2024 show that moderate to slight increase of rainfall was observed in some part of south Ethiopia, Sidama, Central Ethiopia, western and central Oromia, adjoint areas of Amhara and Afar regions.
+On the other hand, moderate to slight decrease of rainfall was observed over south west Ethiopia, south Ethiopia, south Ethiopia, southern and central Oromia, Central Ethiopia and few areas of Amhara region.
 No change on the rest part of the country.